When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 But no one really recognises the Bukit area as a place where you go for some fun.

 Everyone associates this area with great surf.
-After all, you in the heart of surfers territory with great names like Padang, Dreamland, Impossibles, Balangan, Uluwatu, Bingin and Greenbowl.
+After all, you are in the heart of surfers’ territory with great names like Padang, Dreamland, Impossibles, Balangan, Uluwatu, Bingin and Greenbowl.
 Just the thought of this gets most avid surfers frothing at the mouth.

 But for those of you that haven’t experienced the wonders of surfing, the whole of the Bukit tends to get a ‘ho-hum’ reaction from most people who have never been there or who tend to do the ‘same same’ holiday in the Seminyak area.

-Well, folks, Jimbaran, Uluwatu, Pandawa, Ungasan, for that matter the whole of the Bukit area is jam-packed with exciting things to do.
+Well, folks, Jimbaran, Uluwatu, Pandawa, Ungasan, for that matter, the Bukit area is jam-packed with exciting things to do.

 Have a read and I m sure you’ll be wanting to spend some time up here exploring all these holiday gems on the Bukit.

 All surfers know that to get to the Uluwatu surf, you have to enter through Suluban Cave.
 It’s a mystical place and looks like a movie set from Hollywood, with high walls and stairs leading to a temple.
 Walk around the cave at low tide, and you will find a hidden beach perfect to enjoy a bit of sun baking and the warm waters of Uluwatu.

 It’s only accessible at low tide and can get crowded with everyone wanting their must-have Instagram selfie.

 2. You have to visit Greenbowl Beach